TyruswooStudio/Tyruswoo_TileControl-MV/README.md

 ### `Tile Set EventLoc eventID z tileId`
 At the location of the event with eventID, set layer z to tileId.

-### `Tile SetRegion regionId tileId z`
-At all tiles with regionId, set the tile to tileId. z level is optional, and if not used, defaults to 0.

-### `Tile SetArea x1 y1 x2 y2 tileId z`
-At all tiles in the area defined by coordinates `x1`,`y1` to `x2`,`y2`, set the tile to tileId. `z` level is optional, and if not used, defaults to 0.

-### `Tile SetAreaRegion x1 y1 x2 y2 regionId tileId z`
-### `Tile SetRegionArea regionId x1 y1 x2 y2 tileId z`

-The above commands have identical effects of combining the area and region filters together to only change the `tileId` of tiles that meet both area and region conditions.
-The `z` level is optional, and if not used, defaults to 0.

-### `Tile Swap startTileId tileId z zEnd`
-At all tiles with tileId `startTileId`, set the tile to `tileId`.
-Affects z layer `z`, which may be excluded to default to z layer 0.
-`zEnd` is the layer used for setting the new tile, and is an optional argument that is by default the same as `z`.

-### `Tile SwapRegion regionId startTileId tileId z zEnd`
-At all tiles with `regionId` and `startTileId`, set the tile to `tileId`.
-`z` level is optional, and if not used, defaults to 0.
-`zEnd` is the layer used for setting the new tile, and is an optional argument that is by default the same as `z`.

-### `Tile SwapArea x1 y1 x2 y2 startTileId tileId z zEnd`
-At all tiles in the area defined by coordinates `x1`,`y1` to `x2`,`y2`, if the tile matches `startTileId`, then set the tile to `tileId`.
-`z` level is optional, and if not used, defaults to 0.
-`zEnd` is the layer used for setting the new tile, and is an optional argument that is by default the same as `z`.

-### `Tile SwapAreaRegion x1 y1 x2 y2 regionId startTileId tileId z zEnd`
-### `Tile SwapRegionArea regionId x1 y1 x2 y2 startTileId tileId z zEnd`
-The above commands have identical effects of combining the area, region, and tile filters together to only change the `tileId` of tiles that meet all area, region, and tile swap conditions.
-The `z` level is optional, and if not used, defaults to 0.
-`zEnd` is the layer used for setting the new tile, and is an optional argument that is by default the same as `z`.

-The SwapAreaRegion (or SwapRegionArea) command is useful if you want to change all `startTileId` to `tileId` within only a certain area of the map and certain region of the map.
-Therefore, three conditions must be met: startTileId, area, and region.
-This can be use for fine-tuned control of making lots of tile changes with only needing a few commands.

-### `Tile Fill x y tileId`
-### `Tile Fill x y tileId startTileId distance z`
-This command originates at coordinates `x`,`y` and sets tiles to `tileId`.
-If no `startTileId` is provided, then the tile found at `x`,`y` will be used to determine the `startTileId`.
-Using this command, it is possible to fill tiles, similar to a fill tool.

-`startTileId`, `distance`, and `z` are optional arguments.
-The `distance` argument determines how many far the fill command will go.
-Note that the distance depends on tiles being adjacent.
-The `z` argument can be used to determine which z level is used for checking and setting new tiles.

-### `Tile FillInnerBorder x y tileId`
-### `Tile FillInnerBorder x y tileId startTileId z`
-Finds the tiles that would be filled, but then only fills the outermost of these tiles.

-### `Tile FillOuterBorder x y tileId`
-### `Tile FillOuterBorder x y tileId startTileId z`
-Finds the tiles that would be filled, but then instead fills one tile beyond the border.

-### `Tile FillInnerBorderRegion x y tileId`
-### `Tile FillInnerBorderRegion x y tileId region startTileId z`
-Same as `FillInnerBorder`, but instead applies only to border tiles that have the specified region.
-(If the optional region argument is excluded, then region will be assumed to match the region at location `x`,`y` on the current map.)

-### `Tile FillOuterBorderRegion x y tileId`
-### `Tile FillOuterBorderRegion x y tileId region startTileId z`
-Same as `FillOuterBorder`, but instead modifies only the outer border tiles that match the specified region.
-(If the optional region argument is excluded, then region will be assumed to match the region at location `x`,`y` on the current map.)

-**Tip:** `FillOuterBorderRegion` is especially useful for making flowing water or lava, or drying up of water or lava.

-Note that if the optional argument startTileId is excluded from FillInnerBorder, FillOuterBorder, FillInnerBorderRegion, or FillOuterBorderRegion, the behavior of the plugin command may be different.
-For example, FillOuterBorder will attempt to fill the outer border of the specified startTileId, using tileId to fill.
-If startTileId is not included, it will be assumed to be the same as tileId.
-So, if tileId is not the same as the tile at the indicated location, the origin tile in question will be modified to tileId, without affecting any other tiles.

-## Relative Coordinates

-When stating `x` and `y` in a plugin command, you can provide exact integer coordinates, or you can use relative coordinates written in the form  `x`, `x+Int`, `x-Int`, `y`, `y+Int`, or `y-Int`, where `x` and `y` represent the current coordinates of the event running the plugin command; and where `Int` is any integer value.
-You can use relative coordinates to more easily specify where tile changes are to be made, without needing to determine the exact coordinate values!

-For example, the following sets tile A3,1 at a location two tiles to the right, and one tile down, from the event running the plugin command:

-`Tile Set x+2 y+1 0 A3,1`

-As another example, the following sets tile A3,1 at a location two tiles to the left, and one tile up, from the event running the plugin command:

-`Tile Set x-2 y-1 0 A3,1`

-Relative coordinates also work with all other plugin commands, including Set Area, Swap Area, and all types of Fill commands, including Fill commands.

 ## Tile ID Finding